thunderpleco/aws-query-in-place/Redshift Spectrum/Redshift Spectrum.md

-Connect to Redshift with SQL Workbench/J
+Use the RDP information that we have provided to you to connect to Redshift with SQL Workbench/J

 Create the external table, once done, you will be able to see this database "spectrum_db" in Athena, and Glue.

-But if you delete the databases in Glue, it doesn't affect Redshift.
+Please note your *arn:aws:iam::123456789012:role/mySpectrumRole* will be different, its in the SQL Workbench already.

 ```sql
 create external schema spectrum